Accounts payable automation best practices

 Measure and optimize performance

-Best practice #12: Track comprehensive KPIs
+Best practice number 12: Track comprehensive KPIs

 • Straight-through processing rate